kyleratliff1/docs/Databases/MariaDB/mariadb_haproxy.md

     ```
    Under the network interface key comment out the **dhcp4** key:value pair and then uncomment the remaining lines and configure the network settings accordingly see the image below:
    ![](img/netplan_config_mariadb_haproxy.png)
-   IP Address per node server should fall within the following subnets:
+   **NOTE:** IP Address per node server should fall within the following subnets:

    > mdbh-01 - 10.20.20.12/24 and gateway 10.20.20.1
    > mdbh-02 - 10.20.20.13/24 and gateway 10.20.20.1